Sunset Boulevard (musical): International productions

-A South African production starring Angela Kilian as Norma and Jonathan Roxmouth as Joe, was shown at the Pieter Toerien Theatre at Montecasino in Johannesburg from late August 2013 to mid-October 2013 and at Theatre on the Bay in Cape Town from late October 2013 until early January 2014.
+A South African production starring Angela Kilian as Norma and Jonathan Roxmouth as Joe, played at the Pieter Toerien Theatre at Montecasino in Johannesburg from late August to mid-October 2013 and at Theatre on the Bay in Cape Town from late October 2013 until early January 2014.

 The Czech production with Hana Fialová and Katarína Hasprová in the role of Norma had its premiere in National Moravian-Silesian Theatre in Ostrava.
 The premiere took place on 19 February 2015.
 The show closed in March 2017.

-Another German production, starring Katharina Scherer as Norma, Philippe J. Kayser as Joe, Antonia Crames as Betty, and Stephan Vanecek as Max, opened to sold-out seats on 15 September 2017 and had its fourteenth and final performance on 8 October 2017 at the Tuchfabrik in Trier.
+Another German production, starring Katharina Scherer as Norma, with Philippe J. Kayser as Joe, Antonia Crames as Betty, and Stephan Vanecek as Max, played from 15 September to 8 October 2017 at the Tuchfabrik in Trier.

-The Spanish premiere production opened 27 December 2017 at the Auditorio de Tenerife, directed by Jaime Azpilicueta and starring Paloma San Basilio as Norma Desmond, Gerónimo Rauch as Joe Gillis, Inma Mira as Betty Schaefer, and Gonzalo Montes as Max von Mayerling.
+The Spanish premiere production opened 27 December 2017 at the Auditorio de Tenerife, directed by Jaime Azpilicueta and starring Paloma San Basilio as Norma, with Gerónimo Rauch as Joe, Inma Mira as Betty, and Gonzalo Montes as Max.

-Another Danish production by Den Jyske Opera opened 12 August 2022 at Musikhuset Aarhus, directed by Philipp Kochheim and starring Tammi Øst as Norma, Randy Diamond as Joe, Katharina Maria Abt as Betty, and Martin Loft as Max.
+Another Danish production by Den Jyske Opera opened 12 August 2022 at Musikhuset Aarhus, directed by Philipp Kochheim and starring Tammi Øst as Norma, with Randy Diamond as Joe, Katharina Maria Abt as Betty, and Martin Loft as Max.
 The production received mixed reviews from critics who praised the performances of Øst and the Aarhus Symphony Orchestra while criticizing the direction and the casting of Diamond as Joe due to his advanced age.

 Sarah Brightman starred as Norma in a production that opened in Melbourne on 21 May 2024, at the Princess Theatre with an official opening night on 29 May.
-The cast also included Tim Draxl as Joe, Robert Grubb as Max, Ashleigh Rubenach as Betty, Jarrod Draper as Artie, and Paul Hanlon as Cecil B. DeMille.
+The cast also included Tim Draxl as Joe, Robert Grubb and Michael Cormick as Max, Ashleigh Rubenach as Betty, Jarrod Draper as Artie, and Paul Hanlon as Cecil B. DeMille.
 Silvie Paladino was the alternate Norma.
 This was followed by an engagement at the Sydney Opera House beginning 28 August.
 This was Brightman's first theatrical role in more than three decades.
-The production was directed by Paul Warwick Griffin with set and costume design by Morgan Large and choreography by Ashley Wallen.
-The production transferred to Singapore's Marina Bay Sands in February 2025 and toured China from March to May 2025.
+The production, directed by Paul Warwick Griffin with set and costume design by Morgan Large and choreography by Ashley Wallen, transferred to Singapore's Marina Bay Sands in February 2025 and toured China from March to May 2025.
+The tour is set to play in Tokyo from July to August 2026.